arup-group/genet/README.md

 for usage examples.

-### Installation as a Python Package (if you don't want to use Docker)
+### Installation as a Python Package
+**Note:** if you plan only to _use_ GeNet rather than make code changes to it, you can avoid having to perform any local installation by using [GeNet's Docker image](#using-docker).
+If you are going to make code changes, or you don't want to use Docker for some reason...

-#### Install native dependencies
+#### Native dependencies
 GeNet uses some Python libraries that rely on underlying native libraries for things like geospatial calculations and linear programming solvers.
 Before you install GeNet's Python dependencies, you must first install these native libraries.

-**Note:** if you plan only to _use_ GeNet rather than make code changes to it, you can avoid having to perform any local installation by using [GeNet's Docker image](#using-docker).

 #### A note on the mathematical solver

-**Note**: The default CBC solver is pre-installed inside GeNet's Docker image, which can save you some effort
+**Note**: The default CBC solver is pre-installed inside [GeNet's Docker image](#using-docker), which can save you some installation effort

 To use methods which snap public transit to the graph, GeNet uses a mathematical solver.
 If you won't be using such functionality, you do not need to install this solver.
 Methods default to [CBC](https://projects.coin-or.org/Cbc), an open source solver.
 Another good open source choice is [GLPK](https://www.gnu.org/software/glpk/).
-The solver needs to support MILP - mixed integer linear programming.
+The solver you use needs to support MILP - mixed integer linear programming.

-#### Installing the native dependencies into your O/S
+#### Installing the native dependencies
-The commands for installing these native libraries vary according to the operating system you are using:
+The commands for installing the necessary native libraries vary according to the operating system you are using, for
+example:

 | OS       | Commands |
 |----------|----------|
 |Mac OS    | `brew install spatialindex` <br/> `brew install gdal --HEAD` <br/> `brew install gdal` <br/> `brew tap coin-or-tools/coinor` <br/> `brew install coin-or-tools/coinor/cbc`|
 |Ubuntu    | `sudo apt install libspatialindex-dev` <br/> `sudo apt install libgdal-dev` <br/> `sudo apt install coinor-cbc`|

-#### Install dev prereqs (use equivalent linux or windows package management)
+#### Install dev prereqs
+(Use equivalent linux or Windows package management as appropriate for your environment)

     brew install python3.7
     brew install virtualenv